gitKrystan/2025-emberfest/slides.md

 <!--
 By "universal", we mean you can build your data layer in a separate package and share it across multiple frontends, regardless of framework.

+This is the actual structure of the monorepo I am presenting today.

+In this monorepo, we have a `shared-data-layer` package that contains all of our WarpDrive configuration, logic, and utilities.

+Under the apps folder, today I will be presenting the emberjs app, but you could just as easily build a React or Vue app that shares this same data layer.

+Even our `api` implementation, written in node, uses types imported from the shared data layer.
 -->

 ---